-Always an avid reader, I was introduced to the joy of reading romance at the age of 13 by an elderly neighbour.
-Each week I’d visit her and we'd sort through bags and boxes of books - she didn’t know it then but she’d unleashed a monster!
+A typical Piscean, Yvonne Lindsay always preferred the stories in her head, or within the pages of a book, to the real world.
+Always an avid reader, she was introduced to the joy of reading romance at the age of 13 by an elderly neighbour.
+Each week she’d visit her neighbour and they'd sort through bags and boxes of books - the neighbour didn’t know it then but she’d unleashed a monster!
 A wannabe romance writer monster.
-At the age of 15 and totally inspired by the books I'd read, I tried my hand at my first romance novel (an abysmal attempt which still remains shrouded in dust somewhere!)
+At the age of 15 and totally inspired by the books she had read, Yvonne tried her hand at her first romance novel (an abysmal attempt which still remains shrouded in dust somewhere!)

-Many scribblings, many years, a slew of secretarial and sales repping jobs, marriage and two kids later I heard the wonderful Harlequin Mills & Boon author, Susan Napier, speak at a local writer's group.
-She mentioned Romance Writers of New Zealand and its contact details.
-At first I couldn’t believe there was a group for people like me but after about a year I plucked up the courage to join RWNZ and spent several years working on their committee.
+Many scribblings, many years, a slew of secretarial and sales repping jobs, marriage and two kids later Yvonne heard the wonderful Harlequin Mills & Boon author, Susan Napier, speak at a local writer's group.
+Susan mentioned Romance Writers of New Zealand and its contact details.
+At first Yvonne couldn’t believe there was a group for people like her but after about a year she plucked up the courage to join RWNZ and spent several years working on their committee, organising conferences and learning--always learning--more about romance writing.
 The sheer bliss of meeting with other people with the same dreams and aspirations, was indescribable.

-Eventually I learned that to really be a writer you had to actually finish a book, so I did and won a few awards along the way including Romance Writers of Australia's 1999 Emma Darcy Award and Romance Writers of New Zealand's 2004 Clendon Award.
-In 2005 I changed my target market from Mills & Boon in London and sold to Silhouette Desire, a line I've always loved to read and one I’m thrilled to be a part of.
+Eventually she discovered that to really be a writer you had to actually finish a book, so she did and won a few awards along the way including Romance Writers of Australia's 1999 Emma Darcy Award and Romance Writers of New Zealand's 2004 Clendon Award.
+In 2005 Yvonne sold to Harlequin Desire, a line she'd always loved to read and one she's thrilled to be a part of.

 The morning I got The Call I was in the bathroom, getting ready for work, and just finishing putting on my make up.
 When my husband called me to the phone I couldn’t believe my ears when I heard Silhouette wanted to buy my book.
 My first thought was, “OMG, this is really happening!”
 I’d always read other people’s call stories and thought about how I’d handle The Call (I had thirteen good long years to think about it <g>) I swore to myself I wouldn’t go all gushy.
 Guess what?
 I gushed.
 I cried.
 I told my editor it was the happiest day of my life.
 Once my family realized that I wasn’t crying because someone had died, they all lay on the bed watching me talk to my new editor, frantically taking notes on everything she said.
 The makeup, by the way, was a total wreck by the end of the call.
 After we finished talking, I quickly rang two of my best writing friends in Australia (they are two and two-and-a-half hours, respectively, behind me time-zone-wise).
 I woke both of them up but hey, it meant they could celebrate with me all day long.
 Then I had to head off to work (a half hour late but I wasn’t in any state to care - or work for that matter :-)).